Long-Time Asymptotics for the Toda Shock Problem: Non-Overlapping Spectra: Asymptotics of the solution in the domain xi,cr,1< xi <xi,prime,cr,1

 \section{Asymptotics of the solution in the domain \texorpdfstring{$\xi_{cr,1} < \xi < \xi_{cr,1}^\prime$}{xi,cr,1< xi <xi,prime,cr,1}}

-In this domain we study the asymptotic behavior of the solution to the problem \eqref{tl}--\eqref{cont12} with the help of the RH problem I, \eqref{eq:jumpcond2}--III.
-The considerations are similar to those in Sections \ref{secg}--\ref{sec:model}, and we give a short description of the necessary changes.
-Let $\xi \in (\xi_{cr,1}, \xi_{cr,1}^\prime)$, where the points $\xi_{cr,1}$ and $\xi_{cr,1}^\prime$ are defined by \eqref{xicrit1}, \eqref{mui}, \eqref{xicr}.
-We choose the $g$-function here with its moving point $\gamma_1=\gamma_1(\xi)$ on the interval $(-1,1)$:
+In this domain we study the asymptotic behavior of the solution to the problem \eqref{tl}--\eqref{cont12} with the help of the RH problem I--IV.
+The considerations are similar to those in Sec.\ \ref{secg}--\ref{sec:model}, and we give a short description of the necessary changes.
+Let $\xi \in (\xi_{cr,1}, \xi_{cr,1}^\prime)$ with $\xi_{cr,1}$ and $\xi_{cr,1}^\prime$ defined by \eqref{xicrit1}, \eqref{mui}, \eqref{xicr}.
+Here we choose the $g$-function with its moving point $\gamma_1=\gamma_1(\xi)$ on the interval $(-1,1)$,